Changes to Community Medicaid Could Have Costly Consequences

 Once implemented, for the first time in New York, people who apply for Community Medicaid needing home care or assisted living will be required to provide complete financial records for themselves and their spouses for a period of 30 months preceding the date of their application.
 This period is called the “look back.”

 Any “uncompensated transfers” (gifts or transfers to family members or to a trust, for example) made during the “look back” period will subject the Medicaid applicant to a “penalty period” of ineligibility for benefits.
 The length of the penalty, according to the Department of Health, will be calculated in the same manner as for nursing home care.
-There is an explanation of how to calculate the “penalty period” on our website that you can find here.

 What is the timing of the phase-in?

 The change is currently scheduled to apply to applications for Community Medicaid services filed on or after MARCH 31, 2024.
 This deadline has been pushed back several times and may get pushed back again.
 Not surprisingly, Medicaid needs time to work out the rules and logistics as well as to train its staff to handle what will be a far more complex application.
 Systems will need to change as well.
 The timing of the changes is also affected by restrictions on changes to the Medicaid program that were instituted because of the coronavirus pandemic.

 The “look back” will apply to transfers made on or after October 1, 2020.
 So if you transferred money or property prior to that date, you will not be subject to a “penalty period” for Medicaid home care or assisted living.

 The “start date” of the penalty, according to the Department of Health, will be from the month that the applicant is both financially and medically eligible for Medicaid home care.
 So if it takes Medicaid three months to process your application, but you were eligible at the time you applied, three months of the “penalty period” will already have passed when your application is approved.